-Recommendations on the apportionment of expenses between Crown and funding employers for the year ending 30 June 2018 were made in my report dated 29 November 2016.
-It was recommended that the Crown should meet 90% of the expenses of the Authority relating to investment management and administration, with the balance to be met by funding employers.
-In addition it was recommended that the expenses to be met by funding employers are recouped through a loading of 3.1% of salaries in the recommended contribution rates (2.1% of salary for Islands members).
+Recommendations on the apportionment of expenses between Crown and funding employers for the year ending 30 June 2019 were made in our report dated 18 September 2017.
+It was recommended that the Crown should meet 91% of the expenses of the Authority relating to investment management and administration, with the balance to be met by funding employers.
+In addition it was recommended that the expenses to be met by funding employers are recouped through a loading of 3.3% of salaries in the recommended contribution rates (2.2% of salary for Islands members).

-We have provided advice to the Authority on the apportionment of expenses for the year to 30 June 2019.
-Full details of our calculations and recommendations are set out in a separate report dated 18 September 2017.
-In summary, our recommendations are that the share of expenses to be met by the Crown and by funding employers are 91% and 9% respectively and that the expenses to be met by funding employers is met by a loading of 3.3% of salaries in the recommended contribution rates (2.2% where ESCT does not apply).
+We have provided advice to the Authority on the apportionment of expenses for the year to 30 June 2020.
+This advice also contained a review of the approach currently used to determine the apportionment, and a recommended change to the method, which the Board has approved.
+Full details of our calculations and recommendations are set out in a separate report dated 7 November 2018.
+In summary, our recommendations on the alternative methodology are that the share of expenses to be met by the Crown and by funding employers are 96% and 4% respectively and that the expenses to be met by funding employers are met by a loading of 2.1% of salaries on the recommended contribution rates (1.4% where ESCT does not apply).